PierreReliquet/restart/README.md

 ## Restart

 Restart is an implementation of a REST API for Dart.

 The is to provide a way of registering easily some endpoints by use of annotations which is similar to many Java API.

+Restart focuses on doing only one thing : providing a way to handle HTTP methods easily which means that no DI nor anything else is used and the user can consequently use any other library.

 The use would be as follow for the declaration of endpoints: